SharonLutz/UmediationThread/README.md

 ## Installation
 ```
-install.packages("devtools") #The devtools package must be installed first
+# The devtools package must be installed first
+install.packages("devtools")

+# these will fail to install when already loaded, and install_github will sometimes
+# load these as part of its activity, and will then try to install them if they need
+# an update for one of the package dependencies
+install.packages(c("Rcpp","RcppEigen", "curl"))

+#finally install UMediation and any remaining dependencies
 devtools::install_github("SharonLutz/Umediation",quiet=T)
 ```